stockmouton/stockmouton.github.io/articles/inflation.md

 In 2009, post housing crisis, Obama injected 800 Billion into the economy (It was big at the time).
 Those 800 billions were created thanks to tax cuts and treasury bonds creation.
 As expected the debt increase drastically and people were scared that all those T-bonds would [make the bond market crash](https://money.cnn.com/2009/01/20/markets/bondcenter/credit/index.htm).
 [Some big bonds investors](https://business.time.com/2011/03/10/the-worlds-largest-bond-fund-gets-out-of-us-debt-good-news/) were even advocating that the crash was upton them and started selling all their bonds.
 It could have been the start of a self-fulfilling prophecy.

 But it did not happens.
 Why is that?
 Mainly, thanks to the FED.
-It extended her pledge to keep interest low thorugh the years by buying treasury bonds.
+It extended her pledge to keep interest low through the years by buying treasury bonds.
 In 2011, it even increases [the rates of buying](https://fred.stlouisfed.org/series/TREAST) pushing bonds price even higher and keep yields very low.

 An other reason is inflation expectation.
 The Obama government stimulus succeeded at restarting the economy growth, lowering the fear of a recession year after year.
 As people believed more and more that inflation will be kept low, they kept buying new bonds.
 On the overall this continue to [reduce bonds yields across that period and until today](https://fred.stlouisfed.org/series/IRLTLT01USM156N).